Brand over-reach: Dove’s ‘Real Beauty’ bottle shapes

 But WHY does this one miss the mark?

-The Washington Post speculates, “The revamped bottles seem more tongue-in-cheek than they do a sincere way of celebrating women’s bodies.”
+The Washington Post speculates, “The revamped bottles seem more tongue-in-cheek than a sincere way of celebrating women’s bodies.”

 Maybe it’s that.
 That it’s a gimmick that somehow betrays the perceived sincerity of the original campaign.